 The basic concepts of emission/excitation mechanisms from interstellar dust and molecules are discussed as well as the properties of the observed objects: the dense interstellar medium, star forming regions, circumstellar environments.
 Star formation near and far is a central focus of submillimeter astronomy and will thus be introduced in depth.
 Telescopes, instrumentation, and observational techniques will be described in the course

 Contemporary review articles

 Astronomical Interferometry and Digital Image Processing

 Category Туре Language Teaching hours СР Semester Elective Lecture English 2 3 WT

-Form of Testing and Examination: Written or oral examination
+Written or oral examination